- December 10, 2018

 When compared to traffic and cost of first page positions for the traffic of PPC and SEO, then the results come in favor of organic traffic that is SEO.
-Some studies however suggest that PPC ads can get more number of clicks than the organic ads but it costs more.
+Some studies, however, suggest that PPC ads can get the number of clicks than the organic ads but it costs more.

 If it seems rather difficult to obtain first positions on Google pages for a keyword, then you have no other option than paying for traffic for rankings on second or third pages might bring you no or very little traffic.

-SEO: organic traffic continues till the time you rank on one of the top positions.
+SEO: organic traffic continues until the time you rank on one of the top positions.

 PPC: PPC ads get you more clicks but you need to pay more too.

 Which visitors convert more, that is, make a buy or subscribe to the newsletter or at the least response to the calls for action, those coming from organic searches (SEO) or coming from?
 The question arises again.

 If the ads are well optimized and highly targeted, then the visitors coming from PPC are more likely to convert in comparison to the visitors coming from organic searches. a web-page gets rankings for different keywords and the visitors might be searching for the keyword that is exactly the same as the product presented in a particular page of a website.

 If you are running a successful PPC campaign, then it is evident that you will get only the clicks from the users who are completely interested to buy your products and services.